Azdaroth/Azdaroth.github.io/work-with-me/index.md

 You’re open to testing your assumptions and giving me access to the people and work needed to understand the situation.
 Existing product and engineering leaders are part of the engagement.

-My path at Smily has spanned business and product decisions, people management, organisational change and hands-on engineering.
+My path at Smily has spanned business and product decisions, people management, organisational change, hands-on engineering and acquisition diligence.

 [Read about my experience &rarr;]({{ '/about/' | relative_url }})